French cruiser Lamotte-Picquet: Service history

 Completed in 1927, Lamotte-Picquet was based at Brest until 1933, serving with the 3rd Light Division, of which she was flagship.
 In 1935, she was sent to the Far East, where at the outbreak of war in 1939, she patrolled around French Indochina and the Dutch East Indies.

 After the French surrender in Europe, tension developed along the border with Siam (now Thailand).
 These flared into hostilities between Siam and Vichy France in December 1940.
 In January 1941, Lamotte-Picquet became the flagship of a small squadron, the Groupe Occasionnel.
 It was formed on 9 December at Cam Ranh Bay, near Saigon, under the command of Capitaine de Vaisseau Bérenger.
 The squadron also consisted of the colonial sloops Dumont d'Urville and Amiral Charner, and the older sloops Tahure and Marne.
-The Groupe Occasionnel with Lamotte-Picquet at its head, met a Thai squadron of two torpedo boats and the coastal defence ship HTMS Thonburi in the Battle of Koh Chang on 14 January 1941.
+The Groupe Occasionnel with Lamotte-Picquet at its head, met a Thai squadron of two torpedo boats and the coastal defence ship HTMS Thonburi in the Battle of Koh Chang on 17 January 1941.

 The Thai squadron was defeated, with both torpedo boats sunk and the coastal defence ship run aground.
+The Lamotte-Picquet suffered insignificant damage (though 11 sailors died) during the engagement, and also retreated after her victory over the Thai Navy.
+There had been several minor contesting claims against the official report of no damage, including a reference book Janes Fighting Ships (1955 edition).

 The victory was for naught, however, as the Japanese forced a settlement in the Franco-Thai War in favour of the Thais.
-Apart from a visit to Osaka, Japan in September 1941, Lamotte-Picquet was thereafter restricted in her activities.

-From the next month, Lamotte-Picquet was used as a training hulk.
+By this time the Lamotte-Picquet was showing her age, and needed it's boilers overhauled and hull repairs.
+Since the port at Saigon was too small, the ship was forced to travel to Osaka, Japan in September 1941.
+Near the end of 1942 it was placed in reserve in Saigon.

 She was sunk in Đồng Nai River, on 12 January 1945, by U.S carrier based aircraft from Task Force 38 during the South China Sea raid.
 The remains of the hull were scrapped after the war.